Learn more about your financing options when looking to get on the road in your dream Suzuki.

 - Chattel mortgage.
 This financing is ideal for businesses, as you take ownership of the vehicle at purchasing, but a mortgage is taken over the vehicle until you pay off what you owe.
 Once you’ve paid off the loan, the vehicle title is transferred to you.

-Compare car loans suitable for use to purchase a Suzuki
+Compare car loans to purchase a Suzuki

 How much will a Suzuki loan cost?

 All cars have running costs that need to be factored into the amount you wish to borrow.
 Some of these costs include registration, insurance, fuel, servicing and repairs.
 If you get a Suzuki Swift, fuel might not be such a problem since its mileage is 4.6L per 100km.
 However, a bigger car such as the Suzuki SUV S-Cross uses 5.9L per 100km.
 Looking into the fuel economy before making a final decision is wise.